 The City has less variation in the percentage of the population that is BIPOC than Del Norte County.
 As indicated in Table 7-2, the Census Tract containing most of the City (Tract 1.01) has a greater percentage of BIPOC population than the Census Tracts containing both portions of the City and the unincorporated areas adjacent to the City (Tracts 1.02, 1.04, and 1.07).
-In Del Norte County, the Census Tracts block groups with the highest percentage of BIPOC residents tend to be in Census Tract 1.01 in the southwestern areas of the County within commuting distance of the coast and job centers.
 The developed areas of Del Norte County in and around Crescent City show a similar percentage of BIPOC residents as urban areas in Humboldt County (adjacent to the south), which is about 21-40 percent of the total population.